-Six months ago II stumbled on a project by Stefan Wagner which exploits a nice feature of the OLED controller, once it's properly configured, you can write 8 bits row (called PAGE0 to PAGE7) at the same time for every column (SEG0 to SEG127).
+Six months ago, II stumbled on a project by Stefan Wagner that exploits a nice feature of the OLED controller; once it's properly configured, you can write 8 bits row (called PAGE0 to PAGE7) simultaneously for every column (SEG0 to SEG127).

 The brilliant solution of Stefan was to use a very compact 5x8 pixel font.
 In this way, you can write characters on the display with just five 1 byte length write.
-The controller is smart enough to auto increment the next location (column) without the need to re-send the address.
+The controller is smart enough to auto increment the next location (column) without re-sending the address.

-Sending characters to the display in this manner is fast, compact, and reliable, you can even use low-speed I2C and have a very good display update rate.
-If the display is used to show scalar values like showed in the pictures you just need to write the new values instead to update the entire video memory.
+Sending characters to the display in this manner is fast, compact, and reliable; you can even use low-speed I2C and have an excellent display update rate.
+If you use the display to show scalar values like those in the pictures, you just need to write the new values instead of updating the entire video memory.

-In any case, the project was a great starting point, the source code has been rearranged to be easily integrated into the STM32 Cube IDE to be used with the STM32 CPU family.
-It uses the standard HAL I2C write function.
+In any case, the project was a great starting point; I rearranged the source code to be easily integrated into the STM32 Cube IDE to use it with the STM32 CPU family.
+The driver uses the standard HAL I2C write function.

-The character generation was improved, now the driver has the ability to draw three different character sizes: basic 5x8, 10x16 which is very readable, but still compact, and a 15x24 ideal for clock application.
+I also improved the character generation; now, the driver can draw four different character sizes: a tiny 5x8, if you need to display a lot of info, a 10x16, which is very readable but still compact, and 15x24 and a 20x32, ideal for clock application.

-The character set can be expanded with custom symbols to draw some basic graphics like in the old MS-DOS era...
+You can expand the character set with custom symbols to draw some basic graphics like the old MS-DOS era...

-The driver includes basic additional functions to control contrast and switch the display on-off.
-The screen can be easily flipped by changing the SSD1306_INIT_LEN to 20
+The driver includes additional functions to control the contrast and switch the display on-off.
+You can quickly flip the screen by changing the SSD1306_INIT_LEN to 20

-The project is licensed with its original one: Creative Commons Attribution-ShareAlike 3.0
+I kept the project with its original license: Creative Commons Attribution-ShareAlike 3.0